NHERI-SimCenter/WE-UQ/Examples/weuq-0014/README.rst

    :align: center
    :width: 30%

-   The geometry and configuration of the study building.
+   Geometry and configuration of the study building